dlab-berkeley/programming-fundamentals/1-0_shell.md

 -   communicate with each other
 -   interact with us

 They can do the last of these in many different ways, including direct brain-computer links and speech interfaces.
-Since these are still in their infancy,most of us use windows, icons, mice, and pointers.
+Since these are still in their infancy, most of us use windows, icons, mice, and pointers.
 These technologies didn't become widespread until the 1980s, but their roots go back to Doug Engelbart's work in the 1960s, which you can see in what has been called "[The Mother of All Demos](http://www.youtube.com/watch?v=a11JDLBXtPQ)".

 Going back even further, the only way to interact with early computers was to rewire them.
 But in between, from the 1950s to the 1980s, most people used line printers.
 These devices only allowed input and output of the letters, numbers, and punctuation found on a standard keyboard, so programming languages and interfaces had to be designed around that constraint.